thesleepingsage/yasb-wiki/Styling.md

 ```

 > **Note:**
-> Keep the mind YASB is writen in Python and styled with CSS is very limited.
+> Keep the mind YASB is written in Python and styled with CSS is very limited.
 You can't use CSS3 or any other advanced CSS features.